-STYLE AND USAGE
+STYLE & USAGE

-The north, east and west sides of the Square are in the late Italianate style, with Corinthian porticos and Bath stone features that were initially unpainted.
-All the houses were large and no expense was spared in the quality of the building work or materials used.
-The architect incorporated metal girders, very new in the construction of domestic architecture.

-The master joiner in charge of the work, Mr Bullock, however, did not trust in the durability of iron, which he suspected might rust or crack, as against the proven qualities of wood and the main girders supporting the floors above the large front bays have companion wood beams installed alongside the metal ones.
-Superior lead damp courses under the footings of the main walls have withstood movement.
+The north, east and west sides of the Square are in the late Italianate style, with Doric porticos and bath stone features which were initially unpainted.
+All the houses were large and no cost was spared in the quality of the building work or materials used.
+The architect incorporated metal girders, an innovation in the construction of domestic architecture.
+The master joiner in charge of the work, however, did not trust in the durability of iron, which he suspected might rust or crack, as against the proven qualities of wood and the main girders supporting the floors above the large front bays have companion wood beams installed alongside the metal ones.